engagepeople/vue-components/DEVELOPERS.md

 ## Settings up Environment

 To used the source code
-- Run `npm dev` from the `podium-vue-components` folder to start TS watch
+- Run `npm dev` from the `engage-vue-components` folder to start TS watch
-- Run `npm link` from the `podium-vue-components` `package.json` folder
+- Run `npm link` from the `engage-vue-components` `package.json` folder
-- Run `npm link `podium-vue-components`  from the package you are developing in
+- Run `npm link engage-vue-components` from the package you are developing in

 - Restart of your dev server maybe required